 Care for African Wild Dog Pets

-African Wild Dogs need vast open spaces to roam, as they are highly active and social animals.
+The African Wild Dog as a pet needs vast open spaces to roam, as they are highly active and social animals.
 In sanctuaries and conservation centers, they are housed in large, natural enclosures that replicate their wild habitat.
 These enclosures must have:

 Diet & Nutrition